DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

 If the parameter is only applicable to certain other parameter choices you can make it only appear when a certain value is chosen.

-For example, the NDF penalty should only be displayed when the regulartisation method is NDF.
+For example, the NDF penalty should only be displayed when the regularisation method is NDF.

 .. code-block:: yaml